 While experts are continually learning about the effects of estrogen in the body, studies have shown that estrogen affects almost every tissue or organ system in the body — including the heart and blood vessels.

 Hormone Replacement Therapy (HRT), one form of MHT, is advised to be taken before your arteries start to harden.
 If your arteries have already hardened, commonly after the “estrogen window”, HRT’s risks could outweigh its benefits.
-It could possibly cause or worsen pre-existing high blood pressure.
-The most common hormones used for HRT contain estrogenic compounds made from the urine of a pregnant mare — an adult female horse.
+It could cause or worsen pre-existing high blood pressure.
+The most common hormones used for HRT contain estrogenic compounds made from a pregnant mare’s urine — an adult female horse.

-North American Menopause Society (NAMS) says that identifying the appropriate HRT type, dose and formulation should be in accordance to your unique needs.
+North American Menopause Society (NAMS) says that identifying the appropriate HRT type, dose and formulation should be according to your unique needs.
 How we take HRT and for how long is also important.
-To reduce risks, regular evaluation of HRT use is definitely essential.
+To reduce risks, regular evaluation of HRT use is essential.

 Another form of MHT is Bioidentical Hormone Replacement Therapy (BHRT).
 OB-GYN Dr. Christiane Northrup says that BHRT is theoretically safer.
-Bioidentical hormones are man-made hormones, derived from plant estrogens — which are chemically identical to those that our body produces.
+Bioidentical hormones are human-made hormones derived from plant estrogens, which are chemically identical to those our bodies produce.
 It can balance your hormones and requires little to no therapy care, but it’s best to be monitored regularly once you begin BHRT, to evaluate your body’s response.
-It is given in individualized doses according to your needs, while HRT is commercially prepared and given in standard doses.
+According to your needs, it is given in individualized doses, while HRT is commercially prepared and given in standard doses.

 Speak with your doctor if you are considering MHT.
 It is important that your doctor should be able to tailor the type of hormone treatment best suited for you!